glassnotes/Balthasar/README.md

 ### Striations
 Striations are the partitions of the affine plane into groups of parallel lines.
 They are used to build Latin squares (and can make for some very pretty graphics).
-The _rays_ (the straight lines passing through the origin) are an important set of lines, and are used to construct the MUBs.
+The _rays_ (the straight lines passing through the origin) are an important set of curves, and are often used to construct MUBs, as they produce a valid, complete set of MUBs in every dimension where such a set exists.

 The set of striations can be generated using the code snippet below; the first element of the striation list is the aforementioned rays.